fbpx

 An ancient stand of dwarfed and twisted cedar trees – some as old as 400 years – survives in this harsh environment, along with a number of lichens and mosses.

 In addition to little bluestem grass and hairgrass, Baptist Harbour Nature Reserve supports a variety of rare plants, such as dwarf lake iris, Hill’s thistle, northern dropseed, ram’s head lady’s-slipper, harebells and fringed gentian.
 The site has remained in excellent condition, having had very few disturbances from exotic species.
-The nature reserve is home to land snails, leaf hoppers and other invertebrates.
+This property is home to land snails, leaf hoppers and other invertebrates.
 Many birds, such as terns and gulls, make their nest along the shoreline.

 Great blue heron, Baptist Habour Nature Reserve © Smera Sukumar